walteryu/voila-test/README.md

 2. Data Visualization
 3. Dashboard Publication

+## Notebook Modules

+This repository is organized into the following folders:

+1. Data - Contains CSV files used for analysis
+2. Modules (Notebook) - Individual modules used for data analysis
+3. Modules (Voila) - Individual modules used for data publication
+4. Notebooks - Voila publishes from file named "bqplot.ipynb"

 ## VTA Open Data

 This dashboard visualizes cumulative monthly ridership from the VTA Open Data [Portal](http://data.vta.org/).
 The Portal is described as "central location for access to VTA's open data, including transit, active transportation, congestion management and more."